Ohio Travel Guide: Best Places to Visit, Weekend Trips, Lake Erie, Hocking Hills, and Local Planning Tips

 Cincinnati

-Cincinnati offers a strong mix of riverfront views, food, history, museums, sports, neighborhoods, and family attractions.
-Travelers may visit for the Cincinnati Zoo, Over-the-Rhine, Findlay Market, the riverfront, museums, baseball, football, breweries, and nearby Northern Kentucky views.
+Popular Cincinnati trip anchors include the Cincinnati Zoo, Over-the-Rhine, Findlay Market, the riverfront, museums, Reds games, Bengals weekends, breweries, parks, and nearby Northern Kentucky views.

 Dayton

-Dayton is one of Ohio’s best destinations for aviation history and family-friendly learning.
-The National Museum of the United States Air Force is one of the strongest museum attractions in the state and can be worth building a trip around.
+Dayton is one of Ohio’s best history and museum destinations, especially for aviation.
+The National Museum of the United States Air Force is a major attraction and can easily be the anchor of a family, history, or educational trip.

 Toledo